andersthemagi/magicalmusings.github.io/_posts/campaigns/2020-10-05-campaign-free-lances.md

 #### Gallywix
 {:.no_toc}

+- Gallywix frequently has daymares about the demon he made a pact with previously.
 - Spends 2 days teaching his kids the very basics of pickpocketing.
 Most likely they will need more time to get things down pat.
 - Spends 25 days and 800 gp in order to start the Good Pan Bakery in Grangehall.
 Takes a loan from House Kundakar to pay that off in increments.
 - Spends 3 workweeks running the bakery, makes 94 gp in profits.